 - water bottles

 You’ll notice I included dishes in that list.
-Around each kid’s fourth birthday we graduate them to the “real” dishes and they are given a set of dishes with a plate, bowl, and mug in their favorite color.
+Around each kid’s fourth birthday we graduate them to the “real” dishes and they are given a set of dishes with a plate, bowl, and mug in their favorite color (we use Fiestaware).
 Each kid is in charge of washing their dishes after a meal (with a bit of supervision, of course) and the person whose job it is to set the table at mealtime knows which color goes where.

-The only real downside to this that I’ve found is that sometimes it is hard to find an item in the child’s color.
+The only real downside to this color coding system that I’ve found is that sometimes it is hard to find an item in the child’s chosen color.
 When that is the case, we either look for a similar color or we purchase white and add a label to mark who it belongs to.
 Over all, though, it is easy to adapt and personalize to each kid.

 This is a simple idea, but one that saves us time and trouble and helps our household run a bit smoother.
 I love that even my pre-reading kids can easily figure out this system.